 Unicorn Slime Materials

 Of course, as with any good recipe, the first thing you need to do is round up all the supplies.
-Here’s what we used:
+Here’s what we used (I may get commissions for purchases made through links in this post):

 - 4 (oz.) bottle of Elmer’s school glue